walter-choi/technicalTest01/README.md

 ```

 ## UNIT TEST
-mock object and database will be used for the unit test
-run npm test at the root level of the deviceapi folder
+Mock object and database will be used for the unit test.
+Run npm test at the root level of the deviceapi folder
 ```
 npm test
 ```